Issue Tracker Component

 This implementation is suitable for a small or medium sized organisation to record and efficiently respond to reported problems / issues.

-This release will intended to correct any problems discoverd since the ealier 1.6.3 release.
+This release will be to correct any problems discovered with the earlier 1.6.4 release.
 It is also intended to implement a few more requested changes suggested by users.

 This release corrects a few problems found with the earlier 1.6.2 release.
 It also, as intended, implements a few more requested changes suggested by users.

-This release is intended to correct any problems found with the earlier 1.6.1 release.
+This release corrected a problems found with the earlier 1.6.1 release.
 It also implements a few requested changes suggested by users.

 This release correct a few problems found with the earlier 1.6.0 release.
 It also introduces a new scheduled task to Auto Close issues in 'waiting for user' status which are not responded to in the specified time period.